jonasjaeger-sci/mod905/docs/user/section/system.rst

 - ``si``: A system of units similar to the LAMMPS [2]_ unit si.

 - ``gromacs``: A system of units similar to the units used by GROMACS.
 [4]_

+The system of units should be one of the systems defined by pyretis listed above.
+Alternatively, you can define your own unit system by making use of a special :ref:`unit-system <user-section-unit-system>` section in combination with the ``units`` keyword.

 References
 ~~~~~~~~~~